Intervening in a Personal Injury Lawsuit

 Under Florida Rule of Civil Procedure Rule 1.230, “anyone claiming an interest in pending litigation may at any time be permitted to assert a right by intervention[.]”
 However, intervention is “in subordination to, and in recognition of, the propriety of the main proceeding, unless otherwise ordered by the court in its discretion.”

 In other words, the court may allow intervention, but it doesn’t have to.
 In fact, the Florida Supreme Court has said that it’s important to maintain the integrity of the original case and not to allow intervenors to take the lawsuit in a different direction.
 That why Florida courts must make sure the intervenor’s interests are within the scope of the original litigation and define the parameters of the intervention.

 Contact Us Today

-Contact an Orlando personal injury attorney at The Pendas Law Firm today for a free consultation if were injured because of someone else’s negligence.
+Contact an Orlando, Florida personal injury attorney at The Pendas Law Firm today for a free consultation if were injured because of someone else’s negligence.
 We will examine the facts of your case and help recover the compensation that you deserve, including pain and suffering, lost wages, and medical expenses.